rudibroekhuizen/docker-oracleplus/README.md

 SQL> @sakila.sql
 ```

+### Browse tables in sqldeveloper
+Connect to localhost/sys as sysdba.
+Run this query: ALTER SESSION SET CONTAINER=SAKILA;
+Look for SAKILA user under "Other Users".

 ### Send all records from v$sqlarea to Elasticsearch, repeat every minute, for 1 hour
 ```bash
 $ docker-compose exec sqlcl bash